ozgurg/ToggleIconView/README.md

 }
 ```

-If the above doesn't work, try the following:
+If the above doesn't work for you, try the following:

 ```gradle
 // settings.gradle